2013 Hungarian Grand Prix

 The 2013 Hungarian Grand Prix (formally known as the Formula 1 Magyar Nagydíj 2013) was a Formula One motor race which was held on 28 July 2013 at the Hungaroring in Mogyoród, Hungary.
-The race was the tenth round of the 2013 season, and marked the 29th running of the Hungarian Grand Prix, and the 28th time it had been held as a round of the World Championship.
+The race was the tenth round of the 2013 FIA Formula One World Championship, and marked the 29th running of the Hungarian Grand Prix, and the 28th time it had been held as a round of the World Championship.

 The race, contested over 70 laps, was won by Lewis Hamilton after starting from pole position.
 It was his first win since joining Mercedes for 2013.
 Lotus driver Kimi Räikkönen finished second, and Sebastian Vettel finished third for Red Bull Racing.
 Despite being held in July, the race was the last of the season that was not won by Vettel.
 This was also Mercedes's last win until the 2014 Australian Grand Prix.

 Report

 Background

 Like the 2012 Hungarian Grand Prix, tyre supplier Pirelli brought its white-banded medium compound tyre as the harder "prime" tyre and the yellow-banded soft compound tyre as the softer "option" tyre.